AdobeDocs/experience-manager-64.en/help/sites-deploying/revision-cleanup.md

   </tr>
   <tr>
    <td><strong>How to speed up the Offline Revision Cleanup task if it does not complete within 8 hours ?</strong></td>
-   <td>If the revision task does not complete within 8 hours and the <a href="/help/sites-administering/operations-dashboard.md#diagnosis-tools" target="_blank">thread dumps</a> reveal that the main hotspot is <span class="code">InMemoryCompactionMap.findEntry</span>, use the following parameter with the oak-run tool <strong>versions 1.4 </strong>or higher: <span class="code">-Dtar.PersistCompactionMap=true</span>.
-Be aware that the <span class="code">-Dtar.PersistCompactionMap</span> parameter has been removed in Oak version 1.6.</td>
+   <td>If the revision task does not complete within 8 hours and the <a href="/help/sites-administering/operations-dashboard.md#diagnosis-tools" target="_blank">thread dumps</a> reveal that the main hotspot is <code>InMemoryCompactionMap.findEntry</code>, use the following parameter with the oak-run tool <strong>versions 1.4 </strong>or higher: <code>-Dtar.PersistCompactionMap=true</code>.
+Be aware that the <code>-Dtar.PersistCompactionMap</code> parameter has been removed in Oak version 1.6.</td>
   </tr>
  </tbody>
 </table>